Nagual: Beliefs

 Naguals use their powers for good or evil according to their personality.
-The general concept of nagualism is pan-Mesoamerican.
+The general concept of nagualism is Mesoamerican in origin.
 Nagualism is linked with pre-Columbian shamanistic practices through Pre-classic Olmec and Toltec depictions that are interpreted as human beings transforming themselves into animals.
 The system is linked with the Mesoamerican calendrical system, used for divination rituals.
 Birth dates often determine if a person can become a nagual.
 Mesoamerican belief in tonalism, wherein every person has an animal counterpart to which their life force is linked, is drawn upon by nagualism.

+However, modern scholars have struggled to grasp the ever-evolving and contentious meanings associated with Mesoamerican Nahua terms like nahualli and tonalli.
+This includes their derivatives, such as nahualismo and tonalismo.
+Hence, it's recommended to use clearer, descriptive language.
+For instance, instead of discussing nahualism, we can talk about the belief that certain individuals, often in influential social roles, possess specific spiritual abilities.
+These abilities allow them to transform into animals or even natural phenomena like lightning, wind, clouds, or fireballs, enabling them to perform remarkable feats while in these "disguises."

 The nagual trait is acquired at birth, along with other characteristics associated with a person's birth day.
 Each day is associated with an animal that has strong and weak aspects.
 A person born on "Dog Day" would have both strong and weak 'dog' aspects.
 In Nahuatl the word tonalli is used to refer both to a day and to the animal associated with that day.

 The nagual is considered different; where the tonal is the day spirit itself, the nagual is the familiar spirit of the day.
 It is probable that the tonal represents the daytime aspect and the nagual the nighttime aspect of the tonalli, 'the things of the day'.
 Practitioners of powerful magic were normally born on days related to animals with a strong or harmful aspect.
 They would have specific tonals such as the jaguar or puma.
 In Aztec mythology the god Tezcatlipoca was the protector of nagualism, because his tonal was the jaguar and he governed the distribution of wealth.